LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 - Workflow: Change Required Template Fields to be Required at the start of a Job
   - Update required field label display to show overlay before asterisk
   - Fix CheckBoxInput required field display on Formsy forms
+  - Add optional `colFieldKeyMap` param to `flattenValuesFromRow` to convert field names to field keys

 ### version 6.62.1
 *Released*: 16 September 2025